 Creating a custom audience requires a degree of Facebook advertising knowledge, however, so those new to Facebook marketing and advertising will need to take the time to gain a good understanding of it.
 Using an expert Facebook ad management service like Hibu saves you time and helps you get the most out of your advertising budget.

 How Facebook Custom Audiences Work

-To create a Facebook custom audience, advertisers most frequently use data collected from website traffic.
+To create a Facebook custom audience, advertisers most frequently use data collected from website traffic to create targeted ads.
 To collect this data, they embed the Facebook pixel, which is a website visitor tracking tool, into their website’s header code.
 Once the pixel is live, it begins tracking users automatically and syncing information on who has visited your site.

 In the custom audience creation process, you will be prompted to select your audience source or web traffic.
 Then, you can choose to select certain groups of users based on demographic information from the audience to focus your custom audience further.
 Later, when you begin the new ad campaign creation steps, your new custom audience will be an option in your audience targeting settings.

 Creating a Facebook custom audience, when properly configured, can improve your ad engagement and sales conversions measurably, but it is only one step in building a retargeting campaign.
 Once you have created your custom audience, learn how to use that custom audience for retargeting campaigns by reading our article How to Create Facebook Retargeting Ad Campaigns.

 Who Facebook Custom Audiences Are Right For

 Facebook custom audiences are for businesses that want to create Facebook retargeting ads as part of their overall Facebook marketing strategy.
 The custom audience is based on previous site visitors, meaning they are warm leads and, therefore, more likely to convert.
 Still, Facebook custom audiences are not necessarily right for every business advertising on Facebook.